Avro Canada CF-105 Arrow: Replicas

-We look forward to more exciting progress in the coming year as we work towards the goal of having the Arrow II on its landing gear and able to be presented as a work in progress static display at the 2019 Springbank Airshow.

 The Canadian Air and Space Museum (CASM), previously located at the Toronto/Downsview Airport, featured a full-size replica Arrow built by volunteers with materials supplied by local aerospace firms.
 With a metal structure, the replica features many authentic-looking components including a landing gear constructed by Messier-Dowty, the original Arrow primary landing gear subcontractor.
 Painted by Bombardier Inc. at their Downview plant in the colours of Arrow 25203, the Arrow replica was rolled out for a media event on 28 September 2006 and publicly displayed on 8–9 October 2006 to commemorate the 49th anniversary of the original aircraft's rollout in 1957.
-CASM was closed in 2011 when the hangar was rebuilt for use by a college.

-This replica was placed in storage at Toronto Pearson Intl Airport after being displayed at the Toronto International Centre (across the road from where the actual aircraft were built) for a technology trade show that ran from 30 September to 4 October 2013.
 In late 2019, Milan Kroupa brought the replica to Edenvale Airport, south of Georgian Bay in Southern Ontario.
 It is currently on display in a hangar, with weekly showings to the public.